 Q Okay.
 Thank you, Mrs King.
-Mrs King, I'd like to now come back to think about Lily's treatment as we move through the chronology of that and I think the next stage of her treatment began in November 2018.
-I think you say in your statement after the first four weeks of intense treatment your daughter was discharged but she was still in and out of hospital as a day patient; is that right?
+Mrs King, I'd like to now come back to think about treatment as we move through the chronology of that and I think the next stage of treatment began in November 2018.
+I think you say in your statement after the first four weeks of intense treatment your was discharged but was still in and out of hospital as a day patient; is that right?

-A From October to

-December she was on a chemo

-treatment that was every ten days

-she'd get chemo.
-Chemo would take

-three or four days to give her.
-She'd

-come as an inpatient for those three or

-four days, go home for three or four

-days and then come back in for the

-next set.
+A From October to December was on a chemo treatment that was every ten days get chemo.
+Chemo would take three or four days to give constant come as an inpatient for those three or four days, go home for three or four days and then come back in for the next set.

 Q Thank you.
-And in your statement you describe a particularly bad experience you had in November 2018, I think, when your daughter was admitted to Ward 3; would you like to tell us about that?
+And in your statement you describe a particularly bad experience you had in November 2018, I think, when your Constant was admitted to Ward 3; would you like to tell us about that?

-A This was she was finally able to get a Hickman line, so I think she'd had three femoral lines up to that point and they finally decided that her tumours had shrunk sufficiently to allow them to fit a Hickman line.

-Again, this is under anaesthetic a surgeon was going it, but because it was a surgical procedure she had to go to the surgical ward afterwards, which was Ward 3, and that's very, very different to Ward 2.
+A This was was finally able to get a Hickman line, so I think had three femoral lines up to that point and they finally decided that tumours had shrunk sufficiently to allow them to fit a Hickman line.
+Again, this is under anaesthetic a surgeon was going it, but because it was a surgical procedure had to go to the surgical ward afterwards, which was Ward 3, and that's very, very different to Ward 2.
 I think it's surgery and burns there.